CompanyOnTheWorld/craft-ops/README.md

 `~/ops.conf` (optional) - This is a global config file that is pulled in from your host system's `$HOME` directory when the `dev` box is provisioned.
 You can keep access keys here if you need them for all projects.

-#### Getting your keys in place

-You will need to get a
+You will need to run `vagrant provision dev` if you change this file.

 ####